gcanti/tcomb/README.md

     // constructor usage
     var p = new Q1Point({x: -1, y: -2}); // => fail!

-Some meta informations are stored in a `meta` hash

-    Int.meta = {
-        kind: 'subtype',
-        type: type,
-        predicate: predicate,
-        name: name
-    };

 is(x)

 Returns `true` if `x` belongs to the subtype.